-I have had two well-traveled friends recommend this hotel after staying with their kids – my friend Summer of The Points Guy and Leslie of 365 Atlanta Traveler (see Lesli’s Hyatt Centric Park City review).
+I have had two well-traveled friends recommend the Hyatt Centric Park City after staying with their kids – my friend Summer of The Points Guy and Leslie of 365 Atlanta Traveler (see Lesli’s Hyatt Centric Park City review).
 Located in a ski in/ski out location in the Canyons base area, this hotel has an excellent location for anyone wanting to ski the Canyons side.
-Standard rooms run about $500-800 a night in peak ski season.
-It’s a Category 6 property, so using World of Hyatt points (25,000 points a night), could present a very good value for a stay (although not as good as it used to be when it was a Category 6!).
+Standard rooms run about $900-1000 a night in peak ski season.
+It is Category 7 property, so using World of Hyatt points (35,000 points a night), could present a solid value for a stay (although not as good as it used to be when it was a Category 6!).

 Wyndham Park City Resort (Canyons Village)

-Another resort in this same area that works well for families is the Wyndham.
+Another resort in this same area that works well for families is the Wyndham Park City Resort.
 Rooms are one or two bedroom condos and the hotel is just steps from the lifts at the Canyons village base area.
 My friend and fellow family travel blogger Jen of Deals We Like stayed there on her last trip and highly recommended it (Jen has shared her tips for another Vail-owned ski resort, Stowe in Vermont, as a contributor to my site, so check that out!)

 More Tips for Family Ski Vacations!

 - Tips for Skiing with Toddlers & Preschoolers

 - How to Save Money on a Ski Vacation

 - Mistakes Not to Make Skiing with Kids